 In our Arctic to Africa project with Arcadia, we trained our project staff in planning complex conservation strategies (Miradi's Open Standards for Conservation).
 We completed gap-filling surveys identifying unknown sites of conservation priority and performed a situation analysis resulting in a strategy for the conservation of breeding priority species in the Nenetsky Okrug in Russia.
 In Africa we established a Working Group with relevant park administrations, water authorities and ministries of both Senegal and Mauretania, that will develop a joint strategy for conservation of waterbirds and their habitats in the Senegal Delta in 2014.
 First restoration activities in Djoudj National Park resulted in 1,000 ha of rewetted areas important for migratory birds and ecotourism.
+Read and see more.

-The status of wetland biodiversity is improved in at least 10 globally significant wetland ecoregions.
+Collective Target 3 The status of wetland biodiversity is improved in at least 10 globally significant wetland ecoregions.